Urriverse/ohdog/docs/src/index.md

 ### Dependency Resolution & Priority

 Dependencies are ordered as they appear in `requires` (and then recursively).
 When copying assets/macros, **later** dependencies have higher priority.
 That is, if two dependencies provide the same file (e.g., `style.css`), the one that appears later in the tree will overwrite earlier ones (if `--force` is used, the highest priority always wins).
 This allows you to layer themes and customisations.

+However, you can still access macros from **lower‑priority** dependencies using the `include_macro` function, which overrides the priority order.

 ---